cdzombak/mailto-things/README.md

 - `-fileCreateMode`: Octal value specifying the [permissions](https://web.archive.org/web/20201207170802/https://www.grymoire.com/Unix/Permissions.html) used to create file attachments on disk.
 Must begin with `0` or `0o`.
 Defaults to `0600`.
 - `-dirCreateMode`: Octal value specifying the [permissions](https://web.archive.org/web/20201207170802/https://www.grymoire.com/Unix/Permissions.html) used to create attachment directories on disk.
 Must begin with `0` or `0o`.
 Defaults to `0700`.

+The following arguments are not required:

+- `-ocr` will attempt to extract text from image attachments and include it in the task's description.
+See "OCR," below.
-Additionally, `-version` will print the version number and exit.
+- `-version` will print the version number and exit.

 ### Cron Example